Best Practices

 • Maximum borrower income ≤ 100% of Area Median Income

-• ITINs (Individual Taxpayer Identification Numbers) accepted regardless of immigration status
+• ITINs (Individual Taxpayer Identification Numbers) are accepted

 • Special Purpose Credit Program (allows eligibility to be limited to an economically disadvantaged class of persons)